wuzhengy/TAU/Communication over DHT.md

     TIP_TX_FOR_MINING, // mutable tx for pool
     TX_FOR_MINING, // immutable tx for pool
 ```
-### Timestamp
+#### Timestamp in salt
-For tip data time, TAU does not use timestamp in salt to achieve higher availability of the data.
+We use timestamp in salt to make sure peers getting latest mutable data.
-For demand, TAU adds timestamp to make sure demand will be forgetten soon.

-### Peer Data contribution plan
-In order for community members to receive data needed for mining, peers will check the `demand` channel for providing data to the community as contribution.
-We use mutable range block number divided by active peers in a block cycle to decide how many data item to serve to the community demand for each peer.
-In the main loop, each iteration, peer will check whether the required put number fulfilled?
-If not, then keep on service, if fulfilled, then just skip the service. <br>
-Nodes can opt to service more data if the notes holding big stake or power.

-## Gossip in the mutable data
+## Gossip through the mutable data
-The communication through DHT is not stable.
+The communication on DHT is not stable.
 There is no garantee of delivery.
-Gossip is an idea that each peer will talk about the observation, so that to relay the demand and message events.
+Gossip is an idea that each peer will talk about the observation and demand, so that to pass the demand and message events around to facilate re-publish.
-### Gossip format
+## Gossip format
-#### Chat
+### Chat
+In the chat function, each peer publish gossip to friend one by one when there is necessity.
-* mutable item key: pk + salt("target pk"); value:
+* mutable item key: salt("gossip"+"receiver pk");
+   * receiver pk is the full public key of target friend
+   * pk_id is the last 4 bytes of a public key, to reduce the size of message.
+4 bytes is good enough for each peer to find out peers.
+* value:
 ```
-demand{ sender* pk id target pk id + "profile"/"msg"/"immutableItem"; time stamp }; messageLog { (target pk friend 1 pk ID + "sender pk ID" + timestamp) ; demand{ sender* pk id target pk2 id + "profile/msg"/"immtutableItem" + timestamp) ... }
+sender X pk_id, receiver pk_id, "profile"/"msgRequest"/"msgRoot"/"other signal"/immutableItem hash; timestamp };
+sender Y pk_id, receiver's friend target pk2_id, "profile"/"msgReqeust"/"other signal"/immtutableItem hash; timestamp };
 ```
-   * pk_id: 4 bytes shorter version of pk.

-* what they see regarding a target pk or chain
-* what they want from a target pk or chain, this is demand<br><br>
-in the network in its mutable data left-over space.
-For example, peer A put a mutable data item of its profile, in the remaining space, peer A will put into gossip info.<br>
-In gossip, the pk key will be shortened to 4 bytes due to less critical than funds wiring.

-## Chat communication
-Each public key peer will check friend's mutable item for demand and publish according to round robin and gossip info.
-For each peer, we have one `demand` channel for asking all kinds of information, we have peers, profile, msg channels to put information.
-A nil get will trigger demand put.
-### Demand is a type of gossip
-* We use gossip as an channel. .
-Gossip information has relay nature among peers.<br><br>
-Demand channel is maintained by each peer for own chat peers and each chains particiapted.
-Whatever data is not found will be put into demand, as well as gossip information.
-Each node will maintain a gossip pool in its own memory, logging its friends' communication history. <br>
-#### Demand Example in Chat:
-* mutable key:  pk + salt("gossip"); value: target pk + "peerlists"/"profile"/"**msgroot**"; immutable hash; gossip of sending data to pk's friends.
-   * the reason we do not put target pk into salt is that we want gossiper to send this message quickly to target, rather than waiting target round robin.
-#### Demand Exmaple in community:
-* mutable key:  pk + salt("demand" + "chainID"); value: immutable hash1, hash2; gossip of missing data of mutable and latest sent data of blk/tx
-When a node X send Y some mutable item, we will fill in gossip info to remaining space to help update Y's gossip pool for future making traversal decision.
-Therefore, a mutable item shall always be full <br>
-Gossip data format: { sender; receiver; timestamp }
-* A -> B, Mutable item Salt = "Receiver B Peer's Public Key" + "msg"
+* Example: A -> B, Mutable item Salt = "gossip" + "Receiver B Peer's Public Key"
-   * Assume in A peerList, public key peer list: A as defualt, A1, A2, A3, B, B2, C
+   * Assume in A friend list, public key peer list: A as defualt, A1, A2, A3, B, B2, C
-   * Assume in B peerList, we have public key: B as defaulft, B1, B2, B3, A, A2
+   * Assume in B friend list, we have public key: B as defaulft, B1, B2, B3, A, A2
 ```
 gossip - messages log with B's peers as `receiver`.
       {